Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

 Not Sure Whether the Entry Counts for AOS?

-That is one of the most important questions in a family-based green card case, and it is also one of the easiest places to make a costly mistake.
-If your case involves Entry Without Inspection, parole, TPS travel, a wave-through entry, prior overstay, or possible inadmissibility issues, get the facts screened before filing.
+That is one of the most important questions in a family-based Green Card case, and it is also one of the easiest places to make a costly mistake.
+If your case involves entry without inspection, parole, TPS travel, a waive-through entry, prior overstay, or possible inadmissibility issues, get the facts screened before filing.

-Most family-based AOS delays are not caused by the forms.
-They are caused by hidden eligibility issues that nobody spotted early enough.
-One of the biggest is Entry Without Inspection.
-If the person entered without inspection and has no later lawful admission or qualifying parole event, the case may not be adjustment-ready even if the marriage is genuine and the I-130 is strong.
+Most family-based AOS delays are caused by hidden eligibility issues that nobody spotted early enough.
+One of the biggest is entry without inspection.
+If the person entered without inspection and has no later lawful admission or qualifying parole, the case may not be AOS-ready even if the marriage is genuine and the Form I-130 is strong.

 Unauthorized employment is another issue people misunderstand.
-For some applicants, especially immediate relatives of U.S. citizens, old unauthorized employment or status violations may not trigger the same adjustment bars that apply in family preference or other contexts.
+For some applicants, especially immediate relatives of U.S. citizens, old unauthorized employment or status violations may not prevent them from getting approved for a Green Card.
 For others, those violations can be disqualifying.
-This is why “my cousin adjusted after working without papers” is not legal advice.
+This is why someone may truthfully say “My cousin adjusted after working without papers,” but it may apply in your situation.
 Category matters.

 Unlawful presence adds another layer.
-Some applicants hear the term and assume it automatically blocks AOS inside the United States.
+Some applicants hear the term and assume it automatically blocks their path to adjustment of status.
 Not always.
-In many cases, unlawful presence becomes especially dangerous when the person departs and triggers the 3-year or 10-year bar.
-That is why “just go do consular processing” can be very risky advice in a case that has not been screened for waivers first.
+In many cases, unlawful presence becomes an issue when the person leaves the U.S., which triggers a 3-year or 10-year bar to returning.
+That is why “just go overseas and do consular processing” can be very risky advice in a case that has not been screened for waivers first.

-Preference-category waiting periods also create real planning issues.
-If the petitioning relative is an LPR rather than a U.S. citizen, the priority date and the Visa Bulletin become central.
-A case can look adjustment-ready on relationship alone and still not be fileable because the visa is not yet immediately available.
+Waiting periods for family preference applicants also create real planning issues.
+If the petitioning relative is a lawful permanent resident rather than a U.S. citizen, the priority date and the Visa Bulletin become central.
+A case can look AOS-ready on relationship alone and still not be fileable because the visa is not yet immediately available.
 And even when the category is close, timing mistakes can create months of avoidable delay.

 The Pitfall Families Miss Most